golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

     ...
 ```

-{% alert level="info" %}
-`Golem/Executor` instances work as asynchronous [context managers](https://docs.python.org/3/reference/datamodel.html#context-managers).
-Since context managers are a concept native to Python, Golem's `yajsapi` provides a custom implementation in the form of the function `asyncWith`.

-Context managers are somewhat similar to `try-catch-finally` blocks.
-They allow for setup and teardown logic before using some resource.
-In our case this resource is the `Golem/Executor` instance, while the block of code inside `async with/asyncWith` is the context.
-{% /alert %}

 Our context manager needs to be declared asynchronous as its setup and teardown functions are coroutines.
 This is required since they involve some long running actions such as creating/deleting payment allocations or starting/stopping background services.

 {% alert level="info" %}